 - Regulating emotion

 In-class behavioral modification techniques, such as daily report cards and token systems, may be effective strategies.
-Adults might consider the use of external information crutches like cards, smartphone apps, and sticky notes to improve focus and motivation.
+Adults might consider using external information crutches like cards, smartphone apps, and sticky notes to improve focus and motivation.

-Lastly, children with EFD may be responsive to the same stimulant drugs that are used to treat ADHD.
-As in all cases of behavioral issues, however, drugs should be relied on as a last resort after behavioral modification and positive forms of adult support have failed.
+Lastly, children with EFD may be responsive to the same stimulant drugs used to treat ADHD.
+However, as in all cases of behavioral issues, drugs should be relied on as a last resort after behavioral modification and positive forms of adult support have failed.

-Bottom line, a child needs to create a system that works for him.
-This system may include:
+The bottom line, parenting a child with ADHD is challenging.
+A child needs to create a system that works for him.

 - a paper management system